classicalwow/Z.E.TBC_AllInOne_FightClasses/README.md

 ### How to install

 Copy the .dll file into your FightClass folder, and then select it in the General Settings tab of wRobot.
 The AIO will automatically detect your class and launch the appropriate Fight Class.

+### Automatic Talent Assignation

+This AIO FightClass can automatically assign talents.
+The option is deactivated by default.
+It must be manually activated in the settings.
+Each class comes with a default recommended talent build.
+If you use the recommended build, Make sure to reset your talents in the game beforehand.
+Talent checks will be done at the start of the Fight Class, and then every 5 minutes.

+You also have the option to input your own talent build.
+In order to do so, please use http://calculators.iradei.eu/talents/ and then copy the code that comes after the URL once your build is done.
+Talents will be learned in order from left to right.
+Therefore, several talent codes can be set in the settings for sequential learning.

 --------------------